mccombspj/kurumastories/content/nissan/bluebird/CG-GT-Nissan-Bluebird-U-1600-SSS-E-vs-Toyota-Celica-GTV-1972.md

 Returning to the Bluebird U, we would like to see what kind of results would come from combining the high level of maneuverability of the bias-plies with the grip of good radial tires.
 The specified standard pressure for the bias-plies is 1.6kg/1.6kg, but we always ran them at 1.9kg/1.9kg and obtained good maneuverability.
 However, road joints and other impacts caused loud clunks and thumps, and it seems that more steps need to be taken to block out road noise.
-Although we didn't feel this so much with the 1800 SSS-E that we tested previously, with the 1600 SSS-E, there was always a sense of heavy unsprung mass moving under the floor, which we could feel as vibrations through the floor.
-Although the mileage of our test car was less than 2,000km, it felt like a car that had already been driven a long distance.
+Although we didn't feel this so much with the 1800 SSS-E that we tested previously, with the 1600 SSS-E, there was always a sense of heavy unsprung mass moving under the car, which we could feel as vibrations through the floor.
+Although the mileage of our test car was less than 2,000km, it felt like a car that had already been driven much further than that.